thomasruiz/node-serverless-helpers/readme.md

 Node Serverless Helpers is a package meant to make your life easier when developing lambda functions in NodeJS.

+## Documentation

+The documentation can be found [in the Wiki](https://github.com/thomasruiz/node-serverless-helpers/wiki).

 ## Usage

 Install the package with npm or yarn.